|New Products Books & Maps Archival Products Printing & Binding News & How-To Upcoming Events Contact Us|

 8 1/2" x 11 (holds 2 photos per page) More information

-has everything you need to get you organizing and conserving your family papers and photos at an attractive price.
-All the components stringent archival quality criteria;
+Our Heritage Preservation Starter Kit has everything you need to start organizing and conserving your family papers and photos at an attractive price.
+All the components meet or exceed stringent archival quality criteria.
+Each kit includes:

 Four times magnification of both image and light.
 The Magnabrite “LGL”(Light Gathering Loupe) is a superbly crafted, solid acrylic 4X magnifier with a unique characteristics.
 It actually intensifies the light that passes through it, making the magnified subject clearer and nearly four times brighter.
 There are no bulbs or batteries in the LGL; the power behind its clarity and magnification is innovative optical engineering and precision lens grinding.
 What’s more, this North American-made loupe is very affordably priced.
 The Magnabrite® 4X Light Gathering Magnifier is made of crystal-clear solid acrylic, precision machined and polished in the same manner as camera lenses and other fine optics.
 The base of the magnifier is slightly concave to reduce the risk of scratching or damaging the lens surface.
 Other look-alike magnifiers in the same price range are hollow, molded plastic and do not offer the same features or quality as the Magnabrite® Light Gathering Magnifier.
 Ideal for family historians, designers, architects, graphic artists, photographers, crafters, model builders, collectors, hobbyists, and genealogists.
 Has also been proven to be a valuable tool for people experiencing the early stages of macular degeneration.
 Comes with a protective cloth bag with draw-string.